 After you create a Visual Studio Online account, create a team project to store your code.
 Then connect it to Visual Studio or another development environment.
 If you don't have a Visual Studio Online account, create it first.

 On your account home page, name your project, choose your version control provider (Team Foundation Version Control or Git), and select a process template.

 If you haven't already, install Visual Studio 2013.

 Open Visual Studio from your account's home page.
 Don't see this view?

 Sign in to Visual Studio Online from Visual Studio.
-Why do I see a sign-in page that's different than when I sign in to Visual Studio?
+Why is my sign-in page different than when I signed in to Visual Studio?

 In Team Explorer, set up the mapping between your workspace and the source for version control.

 Confirm your workspace path, map your workspace, and get the source.

 Now you can check in source, queue builds, and manage work.